 The most common types of electric bikes are hybrids and mountain bikes.

-Electric hybrid bikes have flat bars and chunky, puncture-resistant tyres, useful for cycling to work, shopping and more leisurely rides.
+The best electric hybrid bikes have flat bars and chunky, puncture-resistant tyres, useful for biking to work, shopping and more leisurely rides.

 Electric mountain bikes normally have a beefy motor with a high torque output to help you get up loose off-road climbs and over obstacles.
 Once you get to the top, the motor can be turned off to enjoy the downhill ride.